justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/alchemy.md

 {: .downtime}
 > **Craft Alchemic**
 >
 > Using an appropriate artisan tool and 25-100 gp of materials, create *Common*-rarity [alchemics](../../gear/alchemics/index).
 For each 25 gp spent, create one item.
-You must be proficient in the tool to do so.
+You must be proficient in required the tool to do so.

 | Artisan Tool      | Alchemic                                            |
 | :---------------- | :-------------------------------------------------- |